arkency/posts/posts/2023-12-14-one-way-of-implementing-async-read-model.md

 background workers.
 This is great because we can scale the handling of events independently of the web server.
 * Also, if processing an event fails, then it is up to the queue mechanism to deal with it.
-It's likely that as a Rails developer you use the Sidekiq.
-I'll use it for this example as well.
-Sidekiq has an auto retry that you can use.
+Most of the queues have an auto retry that you can rely on.
 Sometimes the event will not be processed due to a transient error.
 In this case, time will heal the wounds.
 In other cases, the error will require code fixes.
 With async handlers, there's the convenience of being able to fix the